gleechi/gleechi.github.io/pages/knowledge/grasp_interaction.md

 ### Grasp Interaction Type

 As we mentioned in [background](#background) section, when a user triggers grasp, the wrist may not be at a good pose w.r.t. the object.
-VG's grasp synthesis algorithm will "correct" this "mis-placement" of wrist, and create a <a href="#" data-toggle="tooltip" data-original-title="{{site.data.glossary.GraspConfiguration}}">grasp configuration</a>
-with a wrist pose different from the <a href="#" data-toggle="tooltip" data-original-title="{{site.data.glossary.SensorPose}}">sensor pose</a> at the moment of grasp triggering.
+VG's grasp synthesis algorithm will "correct" this "mis-placement" of wrist, and create a {% include tooltip.html tooltip="GraspConfiguration" text="grasp configuration" %} with a wrist pose different from the {% include tooltip.html tooltip="SensorPose" text="sensor pose" %} at the moment of grasp triggering.
 Because of this difference, there are different alternative solutions to pose the object-hand grasp ensemble, which will create different user experiences: